Frequently Asked Questions -

 ►Can I estimate what my fees will be before they are posted to my student account?
 A Fees Estimator tool is available on the Cal Maritime website to help you calculate estimated fees.

 Cruise, International Experience, Co-Op and Commercial Cruise are part of the summer term.
-Tuition and registration charges are billed late January, and are due at the end of February.
+Tuition and registration charges are billed late January, and are due in February for International Experience or due in March for Cruise, Co-Op and other summer related tuition fees.

 ►I am not from California, will I have to pay out-of-state tuition?
 Yes.
 Unless you are a recipient of the WUE (Western Undergraduate Exchange) Scholarship.
 Otherwise, non-resident fees are charged at $372 per semester unit for all units enrolled.
 This is in addition to the other mandatory registration and tuition fees charged to all students.